 Domain scores are calculated based on more than one test, and each test may contribute to more than one domain score.
 Specifically, domain scores are a weighted sum of individual test scores.

-Reasoning is important in a lot of mental tasks, so all of the test scores contribute to it:
+Reasoning is important in a lot of mental tasks, so many test scores contribute to it:

 - Spatial Planning: contributes a lot to reasoning.

 - Odd One Out: contributes a lot to reasoning.

 - Double Trouble: contributes a bit to reasoning.